Aveer/The-Settlers-7-CPU-Optimizer/README.md

 Supported CPUs with: 2, 4, 6, 8, 12, 16, 20, 24, 32, 48 threads.
 Works only for CPUs with HT technology

+The below Screenshots were taken with all settings maxed out, 4k on I7 7700K and GTX1080Ti.

 **BEFORE:**

 ![Settlers 7 - Before 1](https://user-images.githubusercontent.com/84144527/118640305-1c914200-b7d9-11eb-96d2-eb66fd4524eb.jpg)